sboorlagadda/node-gemfire/README.md

 This project brings GemFire an in-memory database to NodeJS.
 GemFire can support a wide variety patterns and use-cases that range from caching to system of record.

+#What is GemFire

-**What is GemFire** - GemFire is a highly avaible database that utilizes RAM/Disk/CPU in a distributed manner to provide a near-linear scale out performance.
+GemFire is a highly avaible database that utilizes RAM/Disk/CPU in a distributed manner to provide a near-linear scale out performance.
 GemFire's main data access pattern key-value while also supporting a rich query language that allows object traversal of the values in the query.

 ## GemFire Features
 **Predictable Low Latency** - Even during huge peaks in concurrent access, your users can count on predictable low latency because of the in-memory, horizontally scalable architecture of GemFire.